-7.3 Industry Revenue Split Across Key Technology Solution Areas
+Industry Revenue Split Across Key Technology Solution Areas

-Exhibit 19: India IT spend across key technologies, FY 2020-27, USD Billion
+India IT spend across key technologies, Fiscal 2020 to Fiscal 2030, USD billion

-Cybersecurity spending within the Indian IT sector is set to climb from USD 1.6 billion in 2020 to USD 4.1 billion in 2027, growing at a CAGR of 14% in the 2023-2027 period, driven by the increasing need for robust digital security measures to protect against evolving cyber threats in the Indian IT landscape.
+Cybersecurity spending within the Indian IT sector is set to climb from USD 1.6 billion in 2020 to USD 5.5 billion in 2030, growing at a CAGR of 12% in the 2025 to 2030 period, driven by the increasing need for robust digital security measures to protect against evolving cyber threats in the Indian IT landscape.

-With an anticipated increase from USD 0.4 billion in 2020 to USD 0.6 billion in 2027, the robotics sector is gaining traction across industries like manufacturing and healthcare in India, which are seeking automation solutions for enhanced precision and efficiency.
+With an anticipated increase from USD 0.4 billion in 2020 to USD 1.4 billion in 2030, the robotics sector is gaining traction across industries like manufacturing and healthcare in India, which are seeking automation solutions for enhanced precision and efficiency.

-All spending is forecasted to surge from USD 1.5 billion in 2020 to USD 9.3 billion in 2027, propelled by its integration into diverse sectors such as healthcare, finance, and retail within the Indian IT ecosystem, growing at a CAGR of 24% in the 2023-2027 period.
+AI/ML spending is forecasted to surge from USD 2.3 billion in 2020 to USD 43.5 billion in 2030, propelled by its integration into diverse sectors such as healthcare, finance, and retail within the Indian IT ecosystem, growing at a CAGR of 32% in the 2025 to 2030 period.